Oscar Gonzalez Player Props: Guardians vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks third in MLB.
+- The 9.5 strikeouts per nine innings put together by the Blue Jays pitching staff ranks fourth in MLB.

-- The Blue Jays have the top team ERA among all MLB pitching staffs (3.78).
+- The Blue Jays have the top team ERA among all league pitching staffs (3.76).

-- Kikuchi (9-3 with a 3.67 ERA and 119 strikeouts in 115 1/3 innings pitched) tries for his 10th victory when he makes the start for the Blue Jays, his 23rd of the season.

-- In his most recent time out on Wednesday against the Baltimore Orioles, the lefty tossed six innings, giving up one earned run while surrendering six hits.
+- In his last outing on Thursday against the Baltimore Orioles, the right-hander threw 4 1/3 innings, allowing three earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.